logicexpertise/moodle-mod_onlyoffice/README.md

 Admins/Teachers can choose whether or not documents can be downloaded or printed from inside the ONLYOFFICE editor.

-Clicking the activity name/link in the course page opens the *ONLYOFFICE editor* in the user's browser, ready for collaborative editing
+Clicking the activity name/link in the course page opens the *ONLYOFFICE editor* in the user's browser, ready for collaborative editing.